Things to remember

 dependent on the hypotenuse generated from

-form forming
+form becoming

 big old trees

-out of dirty old dirt
+of dirty old water

 with little more